 My name is Ana Maria Ortega, but everybody knows me as LADY FURY.
 I represent FURIOUS STYLES CREW, I’m 22 years old, from Barcelona and also residing there.
+(Editors note: In November 2017, Lady Fury has communicated to Step x Step that she is no longer a member of Furious Styles Crew.)

 How would your friends describe you as a person?